 Keep telling the Story of love

-With a heart full of love, I bring you this FREE 32-page collection of writing and poetry:
+With a heart full of love, I offer this gift: a 32-page collection of writing and poetry.

 My mother sighed as if exhaling a huge weight.
 “That’s true,” she said.
 “Before the surgery, I was never able to really love.
 I mean, I loved you – and your sisters – but I couldn’t trust that you loved me.
 I was so stiff and self-conscious, always doubting myself.

 “But after the surgery I went through this opening where now I just love you.
 I don’t worry about whether you love me.
 I just, you know, love you.
 And then I can feel the love. ”

 And then she said the most remarkable thing…

 “Back then, when I was in the hospital, when I almost died, God came and talked to me.
 We were walking toward the light and I asked him, ‘Can I have just a little more time?’
 God asked me, ‘Why do you need more time?’
 And I said, ‘I want to go back and just once, really experience love.
 I just want to fully love.
 I know how to do that now.’”